 - Strengthen the capacity of the Commission to deliver on its mandate.

-Scope of the Office of the Ombudsman in Kenya
+The scope of the Office of the Ombudsman in Kenya

 The Commission draws its mandate from the Constitution and the Commission on Administrative Justice Act and Regulations, among others.